alexeyza/alexeyza.github.io/about.md

 title: About
 permalink: /about/
 ---
 I'm a software engineering researcher who's passionate about startups, UX, and entrepreneurship.
-I hold a PhD in computer science from the University of Victoria, Canada, and I received my B.Sc. and M.Sc. in Computer Science from Tel Aviv University.
+Currently I'm in the final stages of a PhD in computer science.
 My research focuses on software engineering, studying the interplay between developers, tools, their activities, and how this interplay affects collaboration and communication---i.e.,*"we shape our tools and our tools shape us"*.
 Specifically, I explore how developers, communities, and organizations build and share knowledge, and how their tools support (or hinder) this process.

 <center>
 <img src="/assets/article_images/about/undraw_creation_process.png" width="55%" height="55%">